kristianolesenlarsen/checks/README.md

 TestAssignment.make_notebook('filename')
 ```

+## Things to set up before use
+- make an assignment and make sure everybody updates the package
+- manually add the student ID's and number of problems to the plotstatus.py file (temp)
+- remove any existing pickle file

 # TODO:
 - make it possible to submit to some kind of online service that allows teachers to easily see the progress of their students.